akfullfo/taskforce/README.md

 ### Management and Status via HTTP ###

 Taskforce provides management and status via HTTP or HTTPS to a built-in web service.
 Web service is not enabled by default.
 It is enabled in the `settings.http` section of the configuration file.
-The [taskforce application](#application) (below) also provides flags to enable one service or override the configuration for the first service in the config file.
+The [taskforce application](#application) also provides flags to enable one service or override the configuration for the first service in the config file.

 ### Application ###
 Also included is **bin/taskforce** which provides an operational harness for running a taskforce legion.
 It also serves as an example of how the `taskforce.task.legion()` class should be called.